exAspArk/awesome-chatops/README.md

 ## Services

+* [Abbot](https://ab.bot) – a hosted ChatOps bot, extendible in C#, Python, and JavaScript  (freemium).
+Integrates with Slack and Discord.
 * [AWS ChatBot](https://aws.amazon.com/chatbot/) - an interactive agent to monitor and interact with AWS resources in  Slack.

 ## Frameworks and libraries